fox-one/docs.pando.im/docs/rings/intro.md

 There are shortcuts if your goal is to borrow - Quick Supply function is for you to quickly get the borrow balance as it enables you pledge when you supply the asset.
 Quick Borrow enables you to get the loan right away when you supply an asset.

 Similar to many other DeFi projects, Pando Rings works with the concept of overcollateralization.
-This means that borrowers have to supply more value than they wish to borrow to avoid liquidtion.
+This means that borrowers have to supply more value than they wish to borrow to avoid liquidation.